reallyenglish/replica_sets_tutorial/ReadMe.md

-This small project allows you to try MongoDB's Replica Set on your local machine.
-Follow the instruction below.
+This small project allows you to try MongoDB's Replica Set on your local machine and aims to help you understand how it works.
+Following the instruction below, you will have a replica set consisted by two mongodbs (and one arbiter).

-## Prepare (create direcotries for database)
+## Prepare

+This creates empty directories for mongodbs.

     % cd /path/to/replicaset (top of this repo)
     % ./prepare.sh